 On this billboard you can put anything you like; showcase your latest artistic creation, throw up a link to your blog, make a bold statement, whatever your heart desires.
 Now, let’s step away from this hypothetical situation a little bit so that I can tell you that you have in fact been given your own personal billboard.
 In fact, we all have.

-Your Facebook page cover photo is a small but powerful tool when it comes to promoting yourself, your services or your business.
+Your Facebook cover photo design is a small but powerful tool when it comes to promoting yourself, your services, or your business.
 It’s the first thing seen by anybody who visits your Facebook page and you have the power to decide whether they just scroll past it or stop and have a proper look.
-Have a look at these creative examples to see how you can make the most out of your Facebook cover.
+Have a look at these creative examples to see how you can make the most out of designing your Facebook page.

-Want to learn how to create one of your own?
-Then check out our step-by-step post on creating a stand-out Facebook cover.
+Want to learn how to create your own Facebook cover?
+Then check out our step-by-step post on how to design a stand-out banner for your page.

 Try to think of your Facebook cover as your own personal billboard, a space you can advertise yourself and your creative skills in whatever way you like.
 Check out Sandra Dieckmann’s Facebook cover, where she rotates her latest and greatest artistic pieces to show the world her style and what she is capable of.
 Don’t be afraid to show off a little!